 Based on the light-matter interaction, spectroscopy is expected to contain physical information besides chemical information, as in DLS or laser diffraction.
 Frequently, to consider only the chemical information, this information is removed from the spectral data using different pre-processing methods, like multiplicative scatter correction or standard normal variate transformation [11], [12].
-This will make possible to apply Beer-Lambert law to quantify the chemical composition.
+This makes it possible to apply Beer-Lambert law to quantify the chemical composition.
 More recently, some works have employed spectroscopy to focus on the particle size.
 In the case of Raman spectroscopy, studies have been done offline in order to quantify or find a qualitative correlation with the particle size for styrene, butadiene, methyl methacrylate and acrylonitrile latexes [13].
 Online studies have also been done using styrene/acrylic acid [14] or styrene/butyl acrylate emulsion co-polymerizations [15].
-A good agreement was shown but on a limited range of particle size, going from 50 to a maximum of 150 nm.
+A good agreement was shown but for a limited range of particle size, going from 50 to a maximum of 150 nm.

-In a comparable way, many studies have employed near infrared spectroscopy (NIR), to predict particle size.
+Many studies have also employed near infrared spectroscopy (NIR) to predict particle size.
 For instance, this was done in the emulsion copolymerization of styrene/butyl acrylate [16], [17], styrene suspension polymerizations [18] and vinyl chloride suspension polymerization [19].
-These works indicate that the NIR spectrum is affected by the particle size distribution.
+These works demonstrated that the NIR spectrum is affected by the particle size distribution.
 In these works, the spectrum was treated to remove other chemical effects and only focus on the particle diameter.

-The capacity of predicting the particle diameter in infrared spectroscopy can be explained by different phenomena which occur with the light-matter interaction and affect the collected data.
-First of all, the different species may absorb part of the energy (i.e. photons) of the incident light.
+The ability to predict the particle diameter with infrared spectroscopy can be explained by different phenomena related to the light-matter interaction, and affect the collected data.
+First of all, the different chemical species present in the particles can absorb part of the energy (i.e. photons) of the incident light.
 This affects both the transmitted and reflected energy.
-The absorption varies mainly according to the nature of the species and the studied wavelength, and thus contains important chemical information.
+The absorption of light at different wavelengths is a function of the nature of the species, and thus contains important chemical information.
 A second phenomenon appears in heterogeneous systems causing light deflection, and is called the scattering phenomenon.
 Different cases of scattering can be observed according to the properties of the particles (size and shape among others).
-In the case of a spherical particle with a size smaller than the wavelength of excitation (), the Rayleigh’s theory (an approximation of Mie’s theory) describes the scattering cross section.
+In the case of a spherical particle with a size smaller than the wavelength of excitation (),Rayleigh theory (an approximation of Mie’s theory) describes the scattering cross section.
 This cross section, corresponding to the probability of a particle to scatter the light, is dependent on 1/λ4.
 It can be applied to study the effect of particle size in the light-matter interaction [20],[21].

-With absorption and scattering phenomena, only a fraction of the incident light is transmitted, due to absorption and scattering, and so transmission spectroscopy only contains part of the information of the medium.
+When absorption and scattering phenomena of light by particles are significant, only a fraction of the incident light is transmitted, and so transmission spectroscopy only contains part of the information of the medium.
 Therefore, different technical solutions have been proposed to collect both transmission and scattering information, like the integrating sphere [22] or temporal resolved spectroscopy [23].
 Another solution, that is considered in this work, is the spatially resolved spectroscopy (SRS) [24], [25].
 In this technology, the light is collected at different angles from the incident light, enabling to collect both the transmission and scattering information.
 The aim of this work is to evaluate the potential of the SRS, based on NIR spectroscopy, in order to determine physical properties in emulsion copolymerization.
-Different types of mean diameters are investigated to identify which one the SRS is more sensitive to and eventually reconstruct the particle size distribution from these diameters.
+Different mean diameters are investigated to identify to which one the SRS is more sensitive, and eventually reconstruct the particle size distribution from these diameters.